GabrielDBConsultoria/etl-dw-industria/docs/documentation.md

 # ETL Documentation - DW (Unified Model)

 ✨ **Objective**
-This ETL process extracts data from the ERP (OLTP base) and loads it in a structured manner into a MySQL Data Warehouse called **dw_xodo**.
+This ETL process extracts data from the ERP (OLTP base) and loads it in a structured manner into a MySQL Data Warehouse called **dw_xd**.
 The main change in this project is the unification of the fact tables into a single table, **fato_vendasitens**, which consolidates the header (order) and item data for subsequent analyses, thereby adopting a Star Schema model for our data warehouse.

 ---